thorpe/truffle_webpack_box/README.md

     npm install -g truffle
     ```

-2. Download the box.
-This also takes care of installing the necessary dependencies.
+2. Install Ganache globally.
     ```javascript
-    truffle unbox webpack
+    npm install -g ganache-cli
     ```

-3. Run the development console.
-    ```javascript
-    truffle develop
-    ```

-4. Compile and migrate the smart contracts.
+3. Compile and migrate the smart contracts.
 Note inside the development console we don't preface commands with `truffle`.
     ```javascript
-    compile
+   truffle compile
-    migrate
+   truffle migrate
     ```

-5. Run the webpack server for front-end hot reloading (outside the development console).
+4. Run the webpack server for front-end hot reloading (outside the development console).
 Smart contract changes must be manually recompiled and migrated.
     ```javascript
     // Serves the front-end on http://localhost:8080
     npm run dev
     ```

-6. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
+5. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
 Note the command varies slightly if you're in or outside of the development console.
   ```javascript
   // If inside the development console. test